 A new theme is chosen every year, along with one children's book, one youth book and one adult book somehow related to that theme.
 The theme and books are chosen by the Nordic Literature Week's reference group, consisting of one representative from each Nordic country and territory.

 Here you can see videos from previous Nordic Literature Weeks.

 Photo: Heidi Lønne Grønseth Photo: Nordic Literature Week

-The goal of the Nordic Literature Week is to spread Nordic literature, stimulate the joy of reading and promote solidarity and co-operation in a different and exiting way.
+The goal of the Nordic Literature Week is to spread Nordic literature, stimulate the joy of reading and promote solidarity and co-operation in a different and exciting way.